Visiting and Photographing the Atlantic Coast

-Just north of Jacksonville, Florida lies Little Talbot Island State Park, Timucuan Historical Preserve and Fort George Island Cultural State Park.
-In addition to beautiful beaches there are trails among dense oak tree forests and oak tree tunnels.
+Just north of Jacksonville, Florida lies Little Talbot Island State Park, Timucuan Historic Preserve, and Fort George Island Cultural State Park.
+In addition to beautiful beaches, there are trails among dense oak tree forests and oak tree tunnels.

 In Georgia, there are rivers winding through the marshes on the way to Jekyll Island.
 The island has beaches with sea oats and a boneyard beach at the north end with dead trees on the beach that make for some artistic compositions.

 Just outside of Savannah, Georgia is the Wormsloe Historic Site.
 This former southern plantation has a beautiful red clay entrance drive with overhanging oak trees.
 If possible, be there when there has been a light rain to saturate the trees, but not so much as to create puddles.

 Moving into South Carolina, there are great photographic locations at Hunting Island State Park, the Old Sheldon Church, Edisto Island with its Driftwood Beach, the 500-year-old Angel Oak Tree, Folly Beach Pier, Magnolia Plantation, and Boone Hall Plantation.